Carnegie Hall Tower: Reception

 When Carnegie Hall Tower was being planned, Paul Goldberger of The New York Times wrote that Pelli "has responded admirably" to the presence of several skyscrapers in the vicinity, including Metropolitan Tower several feet east.
 He wrote that Carnegie Hall Tower "is far from neutral, but it is a masterwork of respectful, responsible urbanism".
 Goldberger did express concerns that the building's height made it "entirely out of scale with the landmark beside it".
 Similarly, Architectural Record magazine said the ornamentation and the facade were "thoughtful references" to the design of Carnegie Hall, but the tower's height "will render such relational gestures meaningless".
 Progressive Architecture said Carnegie Hall Tower, as well as nearby skyscrapers being designed on side streets, "break Manhattan's pattern of high-rise on the avenues, low-rise at midblock".

 After the building was completed, Goldberger characterized the tower as "one of the most convincing essays in creative historicism on any urban skyline" and praised the building as "evocative, not derivative".
 Kurt Andersen wrote for Time magazine, "This slender, elegant slab is like a dancer among thugs", praising it as "the finest high-rise to go up in New York City in a generation".
 Conversely, Carter Wiseman of New York magazine regarded the tower as "much too tall" but also "perilously unsubstantial" as seen from the north or south.
 Karrie Jacobs of the same magazine described the upper stories as an "afterthought" to the base, which "masquerades as a walk-up, cornice kissing cornice".
+CitySpire, Carnegie Hall Tower, and Metropolitan Tower became known as the "Tuning Fork Trio" because of their shape and proximity to each other.
+John McPhee of The New Yorker wrote in 2003 that the buildings "look like three chopsticks incongruously holding a cocktail blini", as they surrounded the small Russian Tea Room.

 Time magazine listed the tower among its "Best of" design picks in 1990.
 Carnegie Hall Tower's design won the Honor Award from the American Institute of Architects in 1994, and Pelli himself was awarded the AIA Gold Medal in 1995.